Niekvandam/niekvandam/README.md

 ### Hi there 👋
-I'm Bas, a full-stack developer
+I'm Niek, a full-stack developer

 #### 📩 Connect with me